The official notification for MAT February 2024 is released and the test sessions will be held in all three modes (PBT, IBT, CBT).

 - Indian & Global Environment

-Some of the participating B-schools do not consider the marks scored in the Indian & Global Environment section.
-The score of Indian & Global Environment is separately displayed but is not taken into account to calculate percentile score or merit in the MAT score card.
-MAT score is valid for one year for most of the management institutes.
+Further, some of the participating B-schools do not consider the marks scored in the Indian & Global Environment section.
+The score of Indian & Global Environment is separately displayed but is not taken into account to calculate percentile score or merit in the MAT scorecard

 When is the MAT exam conducted?